cmoesgaard/curl/docs/SSL-PROBLEMS.md

   To make such broken servers work, the --ssl-allow-beast option was introduced.
-Exactly as it sounds, it re-introduces the BEAST vulnerability but on the other hand it allows curl to connect to that kind of strange servers.
+Exactly as it sounds, it re-introduces the BEAST vulnerability but on the other hand it allows carl to connect to that kind of strange servers.

 ## Disabling certificate revocation checks